Anyone who enjoys a good bowl of pasta know how delicious carbohydrate rich meals can be. Some would even say addictive.

-People get addicted to carbs because eating carbs sets off a metabolic chain of events that literally makes us happy.
+People get addicted to carbohydrate rich meals because eating carbs sets off a metabolic chain of events that literally makes us happy.
 Carbs light up our brain’s pleasure centers.

 Carbohydrate rich meals spike insulin levels, which helps our brains make serotonin, the feel good neurotransmitter responsible for sleep, mood, and even sex drive.

-Indeed, our bodies need tryptophan to make serotonin, it’s just that the level of tryptophan circulating in the blood doesn’t dictate the amount of tryptophan that makes its way into our brains where we can use it to actually make serotonin.
-High protein meals raise our blood levels of tryptophan, but not serotonin, in fact, they lower serotonin.
+Our bodies need tryptophan to make serotonin, it’s just that the level of tryptophan circulating in the blood doesn’t dictate the amount of tryptophan that makes its way into our brains.
+High protein meals raise our blood levels of tryptophan, but not serotonin in the brain, in fact, they can lower serotonin.

 How is this possible?

 Because amino acids work in concert.

 Carbs help tryptophan reach the brain